 The Malaysian Government imposed some of the most stringent mobility restrictions.
 81% of respondents in Malaysia faced mobility restrictions during the pandemic, among whom 63% lost their jobs.
 Similarly, 73% of the workers who faced mobility restrictions lost their regular wages during the pandemic.
-As the above narrative indicates, some workers had to find ways to evade the mobility restriction to survive, increasing their vulnerability and precarious situation during their stay in Malaysia.
+As the above narrative indicates, some workers had to find ways to evade the

-• Intimidation/threats
+Intimidation/threats